 Christian-Marc Lifländer serves as the senior cyber policy official of NATO’s International Staff.
 As head of the Cyber Defence Section, he is responsible for leading the development and implementation of cyber defence policy across NATO.
 Before joining NATO, Mr. Lifländer held executive and senior advisory level positions within the Estonian Ministry of Defence, including Acting Deputy Undersecretary for Defence Policy, Director of Policy Planning, and Adviser to the Minister of Defence.
 Mr. Lifländer also served as a Defence Counselor at the Embassy of the Republic of Estonia in the United States and as a Defence Counselor at the Delegation of the Republic of Estonia to NATO.
 Mr. Lifländer received a direct commission in the Estonian Defense Forces (Infantry) and has been awarded the Estonian Defence Forces Distinguished Service Decoration as well as Distinguished Service Decorations of the Estonian Ministry of Defence.
 Mr. Lifländer received his Bachelor of Science Degree in Engineering from the United States Military Academy, West Point.
 He received his Master of Arts in Security Studies from Georgetown University’s Center for Security Studies (CSS) in the Edmund A. Walsh School of Foreign Service.

-Tim Stevens is Senior Lecturer in Global Security at the Department of War Studies, King’s College London and head of the KCL Cyber Security Research Group.
-He has researched and published widely on cybersecurity politics, policy and strategy and is presently researching fragmentation in global cybersecurity governance.
+Tim Stevens is Reader in International Security at the Department of War Studies, King’s College London and head of the KCL Cyber Security Research Group.
+He has researched and published widely on cybersecurity politics, policy and strategy and is presently researching the political economy of cyber risk management.
 Tim is a Fellow of the Royal Geographical Society and Senior Fellow and Associate Researcher at the Conservatoire national des arts et métiers (Cnam), Paris.
-His latest book is Pessimism in International Relations: Provocations, Possibilities, Politics (Palgrave Macmillan, 2019), co-edited with Nicholas Michelsen.
+He is also Senior Academic Fellow at the UK Research Institute for Sociotechnical Cyber Security and visiting professor at UNED, Madrid.
+His latest book is What is Cybersecurity For?
+(Bristol University Press, 2023).

 Jamie Collier is a Cyber Threat Intelligence Consultant at FireEye.
 He was previously the Cyber Threat Intelligence Team Lead at Digital Shadows and has completed a PhD in Cyber Security at the University of Oxford, where he remains active as a Research Affiliate with the Centre for Technology and Global Affairs.
 Jamie is also on the leadership team of the non-profit information security publication SecJuice.
 Jamie was previously based at MIT as a Cyber Security Fulbright Scholar and has previous work experience with the NATO Cooperative Cyber Defence Centre of Excellence, Oxford Analytica, and PwC India.